google/containerregistry/README.md

                         A list of files from which to read substitutions to make in the provided --name, e.g. {BUILD_USER}
   --oci                 Push the image with an OCI Manifest.
-  --stderrthreshold STDERRTHRESHOLD
+  --client-config-dir CLIENT_CONFIG_DIR
+                        The path to the directory where the client configuration files are located.
+Overiddes the value from DOCKER_CONFIG --stderrthreshold STDERRTHRESHOLD
                         Write log events at or above this level to stderr.

 ```

 ## importer.par